 While the Adapted Recreation Program offers programs specifically designed for individuals with disabilities, there are those who prefer to join other sports and recreation activities offered by the Parks and Recreation Department.

 It is the goal of the Adapted Program’s assessment team to plan for reasonable and appropriate program accommodations for a positive recreational experience.
 This may or may not include extra supervision provided by an inclusion support staff.

-Carrillo Recreation Center Offices: 100 E. Carrillo St., Santa Barbara CA 93101
+City of Santa Barbara Parks and Recreation Department Carrillo Recreation Center Offices: 100 E. Carrillo St. Santa Barbara CA 93101